Model Railway Track

 Note - this layout would also not work for DCC without isolating sections.

-relies on isolation sections of track, to isolate locomotives which you
+isolation sections of track, to isolate locomotives which you don’t wish to

-don’t wish to move.
-The easiest way to create an isolated section is with
+move.
+The easiest way to create an isolated section is with points.
+When you

-points.
-When you close points you also break the power connection to one of
+close points you also break the power connection to one of the tracks and

-create an isolated section is to separate the track and use a switch to
+section is to separate the track and use a switch to control the power

-control the power crossing from one side to the other.
-Hornby produce an
+crossing from one side to the other.
+Hornby produce an isolation piece of

-circuit diagram for this is pictured below.
-Although you only need to break
+this is pictured below.
+Although you only need to break the connection on

-the connection on one rail if for example you need an isolated section in a
+one rail if for example you need an isolated section in a siding) I have

-siding) I have illustrated breaking both connections which would be required
+illustrated breaking both connections which would be required if you are

 Note: - if a loco, wagon, or carriage with metal wheels sits directly on the